denekm/reading-notes/read10.md

 2.What is a ‘syntax error’?

-*Syntax error occurs when the code can't be parsed
+*Example of when syntax error occurs:  when the code we wrote can't be parsed

 3 What is a ‘range error’?